kunigami/kunigami.github.io/blog/_posts/2019-11-09-aho-corasick.md

 {% endhighlight %}

-When printing output(s) we just need to traverse the list,:
+When printing output(s) we just need to traverse the list:

 {% highlight python %}
 def get_matches(self):